Valley-dependent properties of monolayer MoSi$_{2}$N$_{4}$, WSi$_{2}$N$_{4}$ and MoSi$_{2}$As$_{4}$: Valley-contrasting Berry curvature and circular dichroism

 The corresponding results obtained from DFT calculations for the three materials are shown in Fig.~\ref{fig5}(d-f).
 Here, the plotted $\eta(\bm k)$ is for the transitions between the highest valence band and the lowest conduction band, over the whole BZ.
 Note that these transitions are at different light frequencies.
 The lowest transition frequency occurs at the two valleys, where $\eta$ takes opposite signs, consistent with our analysis using the effective model.

 To assess the ability of optical absorption of these materials, we have also calculated their permittivity.
-Due to the $D_{3h}$ symmetry, the permittivity tensor must be isotropy in plane.
+Due to the $D_{3h}$ symmetry, the permittivity tensor must be isotropic in plane.
 In Fig.~\ref{fig8}, we plot the real and imaginary parts of $\varepsilon_{xx}$ calculated by DFT approach.
-The imaginary part $\text{Im}(\varepsilon_{xx})$ is related to the optical absorption.
-One observes that the absorption in MoSi$_{2}$As$_{4}$ is stronger than in MoSi$_{2}$N$_{4}$ and WSi$_{2}$N$_{4}$.
-And the optical absorption strength is comparable to that of monolayer MoS$_2$~\cite{ahmed2015bonding,lahourpour2019structural,ermolaev2020broadband}.
+The imaginary part $\text{Im}(\varepsilon_{xx})$ is related to the optical absorption. {The absorption edges in $\text{Im}(\varepsilon_{xx})$ reflect the semiconducting band gaps.} One observes that the absorption in MoSi$_{2}$As$_{4}$ in the visible light range is around two times stronger than in MoSi$_{2}$N$_{4}$ and WSi$_{2}$N$_{4}$.
+The optical absorption strength here is comparable to that of monolayer MoS$_2$~\cite{ahmed2015bonding,lahourpour2019structural,ermolaev2020broadband}.
+The real part $\text{Re}(\varepsilon_{xx})$ also manifests features of a semiconductor: it is positive in the low energy range, and below the band gap it directly determines the refractive index of the material.